quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 In this case, the Dispatch Engine is a separate component that interacts with multiple SCHC Instances.
-It is responsible for routing packets to the appropriate SCHC Instance based on the packet type and defined admission rules.
+It is responsible for routing packets to the appropriate SCHC Instance based on the packet type and supplied admission rules.

  - On Linux, this can be implemented using netfilter hooks or similar mechanisms to intercept packets and route them to and from the appropriate SCHC Instance.

  - On macOS, the Dispatch Engine can be implemented as a kernel extension or user-space application that make use of PF, the native packet filter.

  The exact implementation details of the Dispatch Engine will depend on the Operating System, which therefore is not specified in this document.
 However, a description of packets criteria and admission rules is provided in the SCHC profile, which is used by the Dispatch Engine to determine how to route packets.

 ~~~~~~~
                          Endpoint